 Azerbaijan is a developing nation classified as upper middle income.
 Located in southwestern Asia along the Caspian Sea (north of Iran and south of Georgia), the climate is classified as dry (semi arid), with cooler temperatures in some high-altitude areas.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2016) Malaria risk due exclusively to P. vivax exists from June through October in lowland areas, mainly in the area between the Kura and Arax rivers.
+WHO—International Travel and Health (current online update, Country List)(2019) Malaria risk due exclusively to P. vivax exists from June through October in lowland areas, mainly in the area between the Kura and Arax rivers.
 There is no malaria transmission in Baku city (the capital city).
-No locally acquired cases were reported in 2013.
+No locally acquired cases have been reported since 2013.

 - Recommended prevention in risk areas: A - Very limited risk of malaria transmission.
 Mosquito bite prevention only.